floribau/ClassifyGPT/README.md

 https://doi.org/10.48550/arXiv.2311.16452) (Nori et al., 2023) for Multiple-Choice Chain of Thought Reasoning and applies the resulting prompt to product classification.

 ## Installation and usage
-In order to use ClassifyGPT, you need to set your OpenAI API key in your system's environment variables: OPENAI_API_KEY = "your_api_key"
+To run ClassifyGPT, you need to set your OpenAI API key in your system's environment variables: OPENAI_API_KEY = "your_api_key"

 ## Acknowledgement
 This project is part of a seminar thesis under Prof Bizer during my Bachelor's degree at University of Mannheim